8 Back to School Tips for a Healthy Year

 3. Invest in Non-Toxic School Supplies

-In the end, the sole purpose of phthalates in plastic is to increase flexibility and durability.
-These chemicals are just as harmful to the environment, seeing as their production involves high carbon emissions, and plastic can take hundreds of years to decompose.
+Ultimately, the sole purpose of phthalates in plastic is to increase flexibility and durability.
+These chemicals are just as harmful to the environment as their production involves high carbon emissions, and plastic can take hundreds of years to decompose.

-When generic supplies can come at such a high price, it’s worth your while to consider healthier alternatives.
-Search around for supplies made of bioplastic or natural canvas or try to find solutions that are phthalate-free, biodegradable, or recyclable.
+When generic supplies can come at such a high price, it’s worth your while to add healthier alternatives to your shopping list.
+Search around for eco-friendly school supplies made of bioplastic or natural canvas or try to find solutions that are phthalate-free, biodegradable, or made from recycled materials.

 4. Inventory Old Supplies Before Buying New

 We’ll be the first to admit that it isn’t always possible to go shopping for all the cleanest, greenest materials.
 One easy workaround is to take a full inventory of supplies you already have on hand or can be reused before you buy anything new.
-Maybe last year you bought a few too many pencils, or one of your older children has a gently-used backpack that they can hand down to a sibling.
-Regardless of how you decide to do it, school-administered supply lists almost always ask for just a little more than your child will actually use over the course of the semester, so don’t be afraid to consolidate a little bit (where you can) and pursue a low-impact, low-waste approach to this school year.
+Maybe last year you bought a few too many pencils or one of your older children has a gently-used backpack they can hand down to a sibling (second-hand for the win!)
+Regardless of how you decide to do it, the supply lists from your child’s school will almost always ask for just a little more than they will use over the course of the semester, so don’t be afraid to consolidate (where you can) and pursue a low-impact, low-waste approach to this school year.

 Before You Go...